jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-for-recas-users.md

-#Jupyter instances for ReCaS users
+#Jupyter Lab instances for ReCaS users

 *Updated on 02Dic2022*